WEST FARGO—West Fargo School Board officials hope to decide on a new superintendent by mid-March.

 "I would like to open up applications as early as possible, by next week," Hill said at a committee meeting on Wednesday, Jan.
 3. "The way we communicate today online and the speed we interchange information, things move fast."

-The board expects to begin interviewing candidates by the first week of March and the school board would approve a contract for the new hire at its April 9 meeting.
+Hill proposed a timeline for the board to begin interviewing candidates by the first week of March.
+Finalists would then be named around March 26 and the school board would approve a contract at its April 9 meeting.

 The district is looking for someone with eight years of educational leadership experience and prefers someone with experience in a larger district.

 Although North Dakota does requires only a master's degree with superintendent credentials, West Fargo School Board members said they will prefer candidates with a doctorate degree or those pursuing a doctorate, but it will not be a requirement for candidates.